ArcNLET-Py/ArcNLET-Py/docs/UserManual/introduction.rst

 ArcNLET users to use ArcNLET-Py.

-ArcNLET-Py simulates the fate and transport of nitrogen (including both ammonium and nitrate) in a surficial groundwater aquifer originating from onsite sewage treatment and disposal system systems (OSTDS), a.k.a., septic tanks.
-ArcNLET-Py produces estimated values of ammonium and/or nitrate load to specified surface water bodies.
+ArcNLET-Py simulates the fate and transport of nitrogen (including both ammonium and nitrate) and phosphorus (as phosphate, PO4-P) in a surficial groundwater aquifer originating from onsite sewage treatment and disposal systems (OSTDS), a.k.a., septic tanks.
+ArcNLET-Py produces estimated values of ammonium, nitrate, and phosphate load to specified surface water bodies.
 The primary functions performed by ArcNLET-Py are to:

 -  Aid in preparing data that represents the soil hydraulic properties (e.g., hydraulic conductivity and porosity) within the domain